bztsrc/raspi3-tutorial/README.md

 The C language in "freestanding" mode allows us to develop directly to the hardware.
 With C++ this is not possible, because that requires a runtime library.
-If you are interested in this, then I suggest to take a look at the brilliant [Circle C++](https://github.com/rsta2/circle) library, which not only contains the mandatory C++ runtime, but also implements every Raspberry Pi functionalities we're about to discuss in this tutorials (and even more).
+If you are interested in this, then I suggest to take a look at the brilliant [Circle C++](https://github.com/rsta2/circle) library, which not only contains the mandatory C++ runtime, but also implements every Raspberry Pi functionalities we're about to discuss in these tutorials (and even more).

 Prerequisites
 -------------

 Before you can start, you'll need a cross-compiler (see 00_crosscompiler directory for details) and a Micro SD card with [firmware files](https://github.com/raspberrypi/firmware/tree/master/boot) on a FAT filesystem.

-I'd like to say thanks to [@laroche](https://github.com/laroche) for testing these tutorials with Clang too.
+Every directory has a Makefile.gcc and a Makefile.clang.
+Make sure the Makefile symlink points to the version according to the cross-compiler of your choosing.
+I'd like to say thanks to [@laroche](https://github.com/laroche) for testing these tutorials for the first time with Clang too.

 I recommend to get a [Micro SD card USB adapter](http://media.kingston.com/images/products/prodReader-FCR-MRG2-img.jpg) (many manufacturers ship SD cards with such an adapter), so that you can connect the card to any desktop computer just